 As well as being a musician and writer, Carr is also a furniture maker, and this inadvertently led to Minuit’s fourth album Last Night You Saw This Band.
 Carr took her crafting skills to Rarotonga for a few months, swapping her knowledge for scuba diving lessons.
 Living cheaply, and simply, she found inspiration in the way of life, and the band recorded the sounds of the islands, as well as gypsy brass, mariachi horns, and voices of the children from a Haitian orphanage.
 Beehre recorded a Nelson harmonica player to add to the textures.
 Last Night You Saw This Band was released at the end of 2012, and again, defied expectations, being described as often very relaxed.
-Lead single ‘Book of the Dead’ harked back to a classic Minuit dance sound, and showcased dark lyrics that referred to Carr’s illness, while ‘The Love That Won’t Shut Up’ had elements of guitar-based garage rock.
+Lead single ‘Book of the Dead’ harked back to a classic Minuit dance sound and showcased dark lyrics that referred to Carr’s illness, while ‘The Love That Won’t Shut Up’ had elements of guitar-based garage rock.
 As an altruistic touch, a percentage of the album’s sales went to Kenbe La Foundation in Haiti.

 Minuit started off 2013 with gigs, including a successful performance at the Catlins River Festival.
 In New Zealand Music Month Minuit played May gigs in hometown Nelson and Golden Bay, and Carr joined Dave Dobbyn later that month for his “Stories Old and New” show, swapping a song with him.

 Minuit played their final shows in November 2014.
 The shows were released in full on YouTube.

 Ruth Carr - vocals